MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-java.md

 | Resource Manager Endpoint | `ARM_ENDPOINT`              | See [the Azure Stack Resource Manager endpoint](../user/azure-stack-version-profiles-ruby.md#the-azure-stack-resource-manager-endpoint). |
 | Location                  | `RESOURCE_LOCATION`    | **Local** for Azure Stack.                                                                                                                                                                                                |

 To find the tenant ID for your Azure Stack, see the instructions [here](../operator/azure-stack-csp-ref-operations.md).
-To set your environment variables, do the following:
+To set your environment variables, use these procedures:

 ### Microsoft Windows